kubrickfr/avsc-wiki/API.md

 ## Records

-Each [`RecordType`](#class-recordtype-opts) generates a corresponding `Record` constructor when its schema is parsed.
+Each [`RecordType`](#class-recordtypeschema-opts) generates a corresponding `Record` constructor when its schema is parsed.
 It is available using the `RecordType`'s `getRecordConstructor` methods.
-This makes decoding records more efficient and lets us provide the following convenience methods:
+This helps make decoding and encoding records more efficient.

+All prototype methods below are prefixed with `$` to avoid clashing with an existing record field (`$` is a valid idenfifier in JavaScript, but not in Avro).

 #### Class `Record(...)`